samir2saad/masalek/lama_prompt.md

 **`Masalek General Information`** - Use for:
 - Clinic address, phone number, and working hours.
-- Consultation fees and follow-up prices.
+- Doctor appointment prices (consultation and follow-up).
 - Insurance information.
 - Age restrictions for patients.

+**`Masalek Services`** - Use for:
+- Prices of services and in-clinic procedures.
 - Shockwave therapy packages and prices.

-**`Masalek Services`** - Use for:
-- In-clinic procedures (catheters, stents, cystoscopy, etc.).
 - P-Shot injection services.
 - Information about the in-house lab, pharmacy, and radiology.